 Observations

-Cleaning agent Dipping the surface in the liquid/solid-water paste Rubbing the surface with liquid/ paste and toothbrush
+Cleaning agent After dipping the surface in the liquid/solid-water paste After rubbing the surface with liquid/solid water paste and toothbrush

 Water

 Table 3 Results of using cleaning agents (with water) on copper surface

 Q1.
 From your observations, which of the cleaning agents cleaned your plates/wire strips?
 Q2.
 To clean the copper surfaces, was it necessary to rub the surface in all cases?
 Q3.
 Which of these cases of cleaning the copper surface involved a chemical change?